-These arrangements have the advantage of offering the financed the financial robustness they need to whether the natural ups and downs of life.
+These arrangements have the advantage of offering the financed the financial robustness they need to weather the natural ups and downs of life.

 They also serve to align the well-beings of the financed with their financier.

-After all, the only way the financier is going to do well is if the financed is doing well and vis-a-versa.
+After all, the only way the financier is going to do well is if the financed is doing well and vice-a-versa.

 Innovative solutions such as fundmebff.com are examples of practical ways to eliminate society’s dependence on interest-bearing debt (shameless plug of my own company by the way).

 As our productivity increases with every major leap in technology, I think it makes alot of sense for us to start asking ourselves questions like: